linuxsyr/SubnettingQuiz/README.md

-Note: you dont need to install .core NER or any another run time. the app containt all packages
+Note: you dont need to install .core NET or any another run time. the app containt all packages